Skip to main content

 On the Trigger tab for every Fleet, you are provided with a section for creating and managing Webhook Triggers.

 Webhook Triggers enable you to programmatically execute a Fleet in Shipyard by running a POST request from any service.
 When you run the POST request, your Fleet will be scheduled to run immediately.
+You can also use webhooks to dynamically pass data to your Vessels at runtime.

 When a webhook has been created, you will be given 3 options: